tyomhk2015/node_express/README.md

 <pre>
 Request   =>    Middleware    =>    Middleware    =>    Response => ...
           (req, res, next) = {} | (req, res, next) = {}

+---

+// Allows to add middleware functions. express_app.use((req, res, next) => {
+  // next: A function that allows the request to travel on to the next middleware.

+  // IMO: No next function means the request will no longer go to next middleware
+  // and should be submitted for response.

+  // This function will be invoked on every requests. console.log("Int the 1st middleware.");

+  // Allows the request to move to the next middleware!
+  // If not the specified, the req will keep staying in this scope. next();
+});

+express_app.use((req, res, next) => {
+  console.log("Int the 2nd middleware.");

+  // Sends response.
+  // The HTML Header, and Content-Type is done for you depending on what you insert as an argument.
+  // Default is text/html.
+  res.send('&#60;h1&#62;UI BEAM!!&#60;/h1&#62;');
+});
 </pre>